Adnan Hassanpour: 2005 arrest

 In 2005, Hassanpour was summoned to shed light on the way the magazine covered protests in Iran.
 These summonses led to his subsequent trial and sentencing, as well as the demise of Aso.
 He was unexpectedly arrested on January 25, 2007, two weeks before his scheduled trial.
 In April 2007, after being held for four months in detention, without access to a lawyer, Hassanpour was charged by Revolutionary Court prosecutors with "espionage", "acting against national security", and "active armed resistance against the state" (moharebeh), which is punishable by death under Iran's penal code.
 The revolutionary court in the city of Marivan condemned Hassanpour to execution solely based on interrogation reports produced by the Ministry of Intelligence.
 He was sentenced to death after he was convicted of spying and being a threat to national security.

 Deprivation of legal right to furlough

 Adnan Hassanpour has spent 7 years in prison, making him the longest-standing prisoner among journalists.
 He was serving his sentence behind bars in Sanandaj prison, deprived of his legal right to furlough, without a single hour of release during these years.

 Reporters Without Borders and Amnesty International have spoken out on behalf of Hassanpour.

 Legacy

 Adnan Hassanpour, a journalist and advocate of cultural rights for Iranian Kurds, is a member of the Kurdish Writer's Association.
 Hassanpour is the winner of the 2007 Reporters without Borders' Press Freedom Award and the 2007 Press Freedom prize from Italy.
-He was known for writing articles and books on the subject of Kurdish discrimination in Iran.
+He was known as author for writing on the subject of Kurdish discrimination in Iran.